bareos/kube-bareos/STEP-BY-STEP.md

 6. Install NGINX Ingress into minikube so we can access our web-service later: `minikube addons enable ingress`.
 7. Test the Ingress by opening `http://<your-minikube-ip>` in your browser.
 You should see an error message stating "404 Not Found" as we don't have any application deployed yet.

+You can use `minikube dashboard` to get a Dashboard where you can see what minikube is doing and for example to restart a deployment.

 ## Building the Bareos Filedaemon image
 1. Run `minikube image build -t bareos-fd container-image/` to build the container image and deploy it to your minikube.